Suffren-class submarine: Development

 In October 1998, the Delegation Générale pour l'Armement, the French government's defense procurement agency, established an integrated project team consisting of the Naval Staff, DCN (now known as Naval Group), Technicatome and the Commissariat à l'Énergie Atomique, a regulatory body that oversees nuclear power plants, to oversee a program the design of a new attack submarine class, called Barracuda.
 DCN was to be the boat's designer and builder while Technicatome (since acquired by Areva) was to be responsible for the nuclear power plant.
 The two companies were to act jointly as a single prime contractor to share the industrial risks, manage the schedules, and be responsible for the design's performance and costs, which at the time was estimated to be US$4.9 billion.

 On 22 December 2006, the French government placed a €7.9 billion order for six Suffren submarines with Naval Group and their nuclear power plants with Areva-Technicatome.
 According to the DGA "Competition at the subcontractor level will be open to foreign companies for the first time."
 According to the contract, the first boat was to commence sea trials in early 2016, with delivery occurring in late 2016/early 2017.
 This was to be followed by entry into service in late 2017.
 However, this timetable for service entry was later pushed back into the early 2020s.

 The first boat of the class, Suffren, became fully operational in June 2022.
 The second boat of the class, Duguay-Trouin, also suffered delays but began sea trials on 26 March 2023, performing her first dive on 27 and 28 March.
 The submarine was formally delivered to the French Navy in August 2023.
 In early 2024, Duguay-Trouin deployed to the Caribbean as part of her ongoing trials and was declared fully operational in April 2024.
 The third submarine in the class, Tourville, began her sea trials in July 2024 and was delivered in November 2024.
+The fourth boat in the class, De Grasse, began her sea trials in February 2026 and was delivered in June 2026.

+In late 2025 it was reported that a faster than anticipated build schedule meant that all six vessels of the class were likely to be in commission by 2029.